mueeze/Group14/README.md

 The data was cleaned first in the excel file by dropping any null values that were presented as “NA” in each column.
 The “Education” column was also dropped because it was not relevant to the output.
 Next, the mean value for column “cigsPerDay” was substituted into any null values in the column.

+## Process used in preparing data exploration in python

+We installed various libraries, that included the following: See file [heart_disease](https://github.com/mueeze/Group14/blob/Jared-Murray/heart_disease.ipynb)

 After 10 years, 644 participants developed heart disease and 3594 participants did not develop heart disease.

 ![Heart disease](https://user-images.githubusercontent.com/112285856/214711799-8cdcc37d-3cb2-488c-8e44-2b8439147fc7.png)